-Emmanuelle L. Waubant, M.D., Ph.D. - UCSF
+Emmanuelle L. Waubant, M.D., Ph.D., UCSF

 Emmanuelle L. Waubant, MD, Ph.D., received her medical degree at the University of Lille, France.
 She then trained in France as well as at the University of California, San Francisco (UCSF) in adult neurology, neuroimmunology, and MS clinical research.
 She is currently Professor of Neurology and Pediatrics at UCSF.
 She has served as the Race to Erase MS medical director since 2001.
-She also directs the Regional Pediatric MS Center at UCSF and is the secretary for the American Committee on Treatment and Research in MS. Dr. Waubant serves or has served on the clinical care, fellowship, and research grant review committees of the National Multiple Sclerosis Society and on the advisory board of the Society's
+She also directs the Regional Pediatric MS Center at UCSF and is the President of ACTRIMS (the North American Committee on Treatment and Research in MS).
+Dr. Waubant serves or has served on the scientific professional advisory board, clinical care advisory board, and fellowship and research grant review committees of the National Multiple Sclerosis Society.
+She is the Chair of the Clinical Trial Task

-Northern California Chapter.
-She is the Chair of the Clinical Trial Task Force of the International Pediatric MS Study Group.
+Force of the International Pediatric MS Study Group.
 She is a member of the International Pediatric MS Study Group Steering Committee.
-She is ACTRIMS president-elect.
 She also directs several translational research projects and mentors medical students, fellows, and junior faculty on various clinical, research, and career development aspects in the field of MS and related diseases.
-In 2018, Dr. Waubant started an international consortium (International Women in MS) to foster a community of clinicians and scientists and contribute to mentoring and blossoming of junior women in the field of MS. Dr. Waubant's specific interests include the translation of promising agents from the bench to bedside to advance patients' care, and risk factors for MS susceptibility and disease modification in pediatric and adult MS.
+In 2018, Dr. Waubant started an international consortium (International Women in MS) to foster a diverse community of clinicians and scientists and contribute to mentoring junior investigators in the field of MS. Dr. Waubant's specific interests include the translation of promising agents from the bench to bedside to advance patients' care, and risk factors for MS susceptibility and disease modification in pediatric and adult MS.

-Howard Weiner, M.D. - Harvard
+Howard Weiner, M.D., Harvard

 Howard L. Weiner is the Robert L. Kroc Professor of Neurology at the Harvard Medical School, Director and Founder of the Partners MS Center, and Co-Director of the Ann Romney Center for Neurologic Diseases at Brigham & Women's Hospital in Boston.
 The Partners MS Center is the first integrated MS Center that combines clinical care, MRI imaging, and immune monitoring the MS patient as part of the 2000 patient CLIMB cohort study.
 He has pioneered immunotherapy in MS and has investigated immune mechanisms in nervous system diseases including MS, Alzheimer's Disease, ALS, stroke, and brain tumors.
 He has also pioneered the investigation of the mucosal immune system for the treatment of autoimmune and other diseases and the use of anti-CD3 to induce regulatory T cells for the treatment of these diseases.
-As part of his interest in the mucosal immune system, he is investigating the gut microbiome in MS. He is the author of the book CURING MS and the award-winning film documentary WHAT IS LIFE?
+As part of his interest in the mucosal immune system, he is investigating the gut microbiome in MS. He is the author of the book CURING MS and the awardwinning film documentary WHAT IS LIFE?
 THE MOVIE.
 In 2004, Harvard Medical School honored him with the establishment of the Howard L. Weiner Professorship of Neurologic Diseases.
 Dr. Weiner is the 2007 recipient of the John Dystel Prize for MS Research and the Koetser Memorial Prize for Brain Research.
 In 2012 he received the NIH Director's Transformative Research Award for investigating the innate immune system in Alzheimer's disease.

-Vijayshree Yadav, M.D. - Oregon Health Sciences
+Vijayshree Yadav, M.D., Oregon Health Sciences